amigavision/amigavision.github.io/docs.md

 AmigaVision was made with the help of these wonderful tools:

 * [MacDown 3000] — The best Markdown editor on Mac.
-* [BlueHarvest] — keeps those pesky Mac metadata files away from SD cards and exFAT formatted drives.
+* [BlueHarvest] — Keeps those pesky Mac metadata files away from SD cards and exFAT formatted drives.
 We wish it wasn’t necessary, but it the best tool to address that issue.
 * [Tablecruncher] - A free CSV editor to maintain our games database, and one that doesn’t rearrange the entire file every time you save (looking at you, every other CSV tool).
 * [Python] — Most of the AmigaVision scripts to build the entire system are in Python.
 * [Xee] — Useful for showing Amiga IFF graphics files on the Mac.